 CHARLESTON, W.Va.
 (AP) -- An annual survey shows long-term and home health care costs in West Virginians are outpacing such costs nationally.

-West Virginia's median hourly rate for homemaker services increased 3.2 percent annually during the same period.
-Nationally, the annual increase was less than 1 percent.
+West Virginia's median hourly rate for homemaker services increased 3.6 percent annually during the same period.
+Nationally, the annual increase was about 1 percent.

-The median cost of a private nursing room home increased 6.4 percent annually in West Virginia, compared to 4.5 percent nationally.
+The median cost of a private nursing room home increased 5 percent annually in West Virginia, compared to about 4.2 percent nationally.

 The annual cost of care in an assisted living facility in West Virginia rose 6.5 percent, compared to 4.3 percent nationally.